 - Preference of family for a particular teacher or with a particular child

 As you can see, a parent request is considered only one variable among many.
 Often children gain a great deal from a new placement in a familiar setting.
 One of our primary goals is to provide manageable cognitive, social, and emotional challenges and to assist children (and adults) in the development of constructive strategies for dealing with these challenges.

-With this in mind, the policy of the Lab School is to require that preferences for a specific teacher be in writing and addressed to the Director of the program.
+With this in mind, the policy of the Lab School is to require that preferences for a specific teacher be in writing and addressed to the school’s Director.
 Any specific issues that parents believe should be taken into consideration should be included.
 However, there is no guarantee of a particular placement.